Gumbo64/sm64-crypto/readme.md

 5. Click Build and wait for it to build
 6. Once it's done, go to Images and click the icon next to the sm64-crypto image that looks like a play button
 7. go to the bottom and click Start Container

+## Controls
+Keyboard button - N64 Button
+* WASD - Joystick
+* I - A
+* J - B
+* O - Z
+* Enter - Start

+Special keys
+* R - Go back ~4 seconds in the run
+* Q - Completely restart run
+* hold Space - Change to 0.1x Speed
+* hold (Shift + Space) - Change to 10x Speed (or as fast as your computer can go)

 ## Credits